folke/which-key.nvim/README.md

 ## 🎨 Colors

-The table below shows all the highlight groups defined for LSP Trouble with their default link.
+The table below shows all the highlight groups defined for **WhichKey** with their default link.

 | Highlight Group     | Defaults to | Description                                 |
 | ------------------- | ----------- | ------------------------------------------- |